View Authentication settings

 Email template terminology

-Bolt Database email templates are powered by Supabase technology.
+The templating system provides the following variables for use:Bolt Database email templates are powered by Supabase technology.
 If you want a deeper look at topics like mobile deep linking, email prefetching, routing signups through a server endpoint, or tailoring emails based on signup method, see the Supabase Email Templates documentation.

 Google authentication

-This option allows your project’s users to sign up using Google Secure Sign-On (SSO), meaning they can log in with their Google accounts instead of signing up with an email and password.For a full Google SSO setup guide, see Google SSO authentication.
+This option allows your project’s users to sign up using Google Single Sign-On (SSO), meaning they can log in with their Google accounts instead of signing up with an email and password.For a full Google SSO setup guide, see Google SSO authentication.

 - Allow or block Google sign-in